commul/all4ling/content/english/docs/zeitshift/citizen-science.md

 - possibility of influencing changes in project methodology, objectives, development, results or dissemination
 - open access to project data, which you can reuse in your own project as you please
 - acknowledgement of your contribution in academic publications and on our website
-- self-contained, casual tasks you can whenever suits you best
+- self-contained, casual tasks you can do whenever it suits you best
 - discover new interests and communities